Ethereum Staking 2025: Complete Guide

 • Liquidity: Trade stETH on DEXs

-• Risks: Smart contract risk, centralization concerns
+• Risks: Smart contract risk, centralisation concerns

 2. Rocket Pool - Decentralised Alternative

-Rocket Pool offers decentralized staking:
+Rocket Pool offers decentralised staking:

-• Decentralization: Permissionless node operators
+• decentralisation: Permissionless node operators

-• Token: Receive rETH (liquid staking token)
+• Token: Receive rETH (staking derivative)

 • Rewards: ~3.5-4.5% APR after fees